-Opp1
+Identifier Opp1

 Where in the value chain does the opportunity occur?

-Opportunity type
+Direct operations

-Resource efficiency
+Opportunity type Resource efficiency

-Primary climate-related opportunity driver

-Use of more efficient production and distribution processes
+Primary climate-related opportunity driver Use of more efficient production and distribution processes

-Reduced indirect (operating) costs
+Primary potential financial impact Reduced indirect (operating) costs

 We are focused on reducing our energy use and greenhouse gas (GHG) emissions to lessen our environmental impact.
 In our manufacturing facilities, we pursue efficiency by implementing lighting upgrades, using low-energy idling mode on equipment, scheduling production efficiently, conducting leak audits and other techniques.
 KDP uses a significant amount of energy in our business operations.
-For example, in 2019 KDP consumed 1,687,000 MWH of various types of energy.
+For example, in 2020 KDP consumed 1,813,000 MWH of various types of energy.
 KDP uses electricity and natural gas in order to convert raw materials such as coffee, tea, and apples into beverages.
-In 2019, KDP consumed 1,062,000 MWH for electricity and natural gas.
 Increased resource efficiency could result in substantial cost savings through reduced operating costs.